-It sounds like a complicated process.
-We thought this explanation from CCM.net helped to simplify the concept:
+It sounds like a complicated process, but this explanation from CCM.net can help simplify the concept:

 The Future of WiFi

-Nearly a century ago, Nicola Tesla—the inspiration and namesake of the revolutionary high-performance electric car brand, Tesla Motors – had a vision that people would one day use pocket devices to wirelessly communicate with people around the world.
+Nearly a century ago, Nicola Tesla—the inspiration behind and namesake of the revolutionary high-performance electric car brand Tesla Motors—envisioned that people would one day use pocket devices to wirelessly communicate with people around the world.

-Today, new developments in wireless technology are adding more speed to internet connections and more capacity by allowing increasing numbers of users to access internet networks.
+Today, new developments in wireless technology add more speed and capacity to Internet connections by allowing increasing numbers of users to access Internet networks.